-Try to keep the herb garden close to the house to facilitate in picking the harvest and checking for troubles.
-If you can’t find a suitable sunny spot plant them in a garden container that you can move around to follow the sun.
-(This movement is a bit time consuming but it pay off in the end).
+Try to keep the herb garden close to the house to facilitate picking the harvest and checking for troubles.
+If you can't find a suitable sunny spot plant them in a garden container that you can move around to follow the sun.
+(This movement is a bit time-consuming but it pays off in the end).

 Look at the rest of your gardens.
 Are they formal or informal?
 You will want your herb garden to complement your house and garden.
-Look in books or magazine to get some inspiration.
+Look in books or magazines to get some inspiration.
 If you are creating a formal herb garden you will need to plant in straight lines and geometric shapes framing them with low hedges and paths.
-A fountain, bench or topiary shrubs are almost always used as the main focal point.
+A fountain, bench, or topiary shrubs are almost always used as the main focal point.
 Arrange the layout around a central axis.
 Then plant one kind of herb in each block, go for bold color and texture.
-Be warned a formal garden is labor intensive and will be expensive.
+Be warned a formal garden is labor-intensive and will be expensive.

-Now it’s time to decide on which herbs to plant.
+Now it's time to decide on which herbs to plant.
 The easy way is to make a list of the ones that follow your theme.
 Make up your wish list in three columns.
-Column one is the absolutely must have plants, Column two will be the ones that would be nice to have and Column three is oh well, not necessary.
-If you’re just starting out do between 5-10 herbs, (depending on your space).
-This makes the herb gardening more manageable.
+Column one is the absolute must-have plants, Column two will be the ones that would be nice to have and Column three is oh well, not necessary.
+If you're just starting out do between 5-10 herbs, (depending on your space).
+This makes herb gardening more manageable.

 Know which herb plants or annual or perennial, and make a note of them so you won't forget.
 A small spiral notebook is a good place to make comments on the care of each of your herbs.
 Situate each plant according to height for maximum enjoyment of your herb garden.